tengku-hanis/jomresearchwebsite/content/webinar_detail/2024-02-14-simple-numerical-analysis-using-r/index.en.md

 tags: []
 ---

-This webinar is open for registration:
+The material for this webinar is available for purchase:

 - Title: Simple numerical analysis using R
-- Date: Feb 21, 2024 (Wednesday)
-- Time: 09.30 - 02.00 pm (MYT)
 - Language: English
-- Fee: RM50 (recording, slides, and e-certificates will be provided)
+- Price: RM50 (recording, slides, and e-certificates will be provided)
-- Location: Online (Google Meet)
 - Prerequisite: Basic knowledge of R, you can either:
     - Buy our webinar recording [Intro to R (for non-coders) -  RM50: https://tinyurl.com/recordingintrotor]
     - Or watch some introductory videos on R on YouTube